OlafRadicke/play_pki_ca_with_ansible/README.md

 ```

-For run this example enter:
+For run this example enter (this runs about 15 minutes):

 ```bash
 export ANSIBLE_HOST_KEY_CHECKING=False && \